Retrofitting Double Glazing versus 3M Thinsulate Installation: Cost Comparison for New Zealand, South Island.

 *** SPECIAL TIMARU HOME SHOW OFFER ***

-Get in early to see us at the Timaru Home Show from 14 to 16 September 2019.
-The first 10 confirmed installation bookings from the show will receive a 20% discount from the RRP.
+Get in early to see us at the Timaru Home Show from 13 to 15 September 2019.
+The first 5 confirmed installation bookings from the show will receive a 25% discount from the RRP.
 All other Home Show visitors will receive a 10% discount.